Mapping surface height dynamics to subsurface flow physics in free-surface turbulent flow using a shallow recurrent decoder: Data generation, collection, and evaluation

 \subsection{Performance metrics}

-When evaluating SHRED performance, we choose a set of metrics that capture different aspects of reconstruction error.
-We choose to measure every metric relative to the full-rank ground truth velocity fields, rather than the compressed data, as the former are the fields of interest for reconstruction in practice.
+When evaluating SHRED performance, we choose a set of \ajo{ depth-dependent error } metrics that capture different aspects of the reconstruction error. \ajo{ When reporting results in terms of these metrics in \S \ref{sec:results}, we set ``ground truth" to be the uncompressed, full-rank }\djo{ We choose to measure every metric relative to the full-rank ground truth } velocity fields, rather than the compressed data, \ajo{ although SHRED is trained on the latter.
+Behind this choice is the fact that our aim in application of SHRED to real-world flows is to accurately capture the full flow fields, not their compressed version.
+To explore the limitations on SHRED due to the compression step, we nevertheless include versions of these error metrics where the reconstructions are measured relative to the compressed data as ``ground truth" in Appendix \ref{sec:app1}. }\djo{as the former are the fields of interest for reconstruction in practice.}